 Somewhere between 10-14 years old is the onset of an acne attack.
 Here’s a guide on how to fight back.
 Well, if your teen cares.
 Wait until your teen is motivated to address the pimples, because otherwise you are just wasting your money buying products that will just clutter precious counter space in the bathroom, and wasting your breath reminding your teen to use them.
 If a teen is not interested in using acne creams or washing their face, I stop.
 I let them have control over this.
 Their face.
 Their choice.
+But when they are ready, scroll down for a printable pocket guide for them to keep track of their skin care routine.

 So when they choose to fight back, the options seem endless, but don’t despair and don’t buy the most expensive products.
 In the plan below, I’ve only chosen inexpensive products with evidence-based ingredients.
 Many factors cause acne (though greasy food is not one), so the plan starts out simple but gets a little more involved with possible prescription options and tips on how lifestyle and dietary changes can also affect acne, so please read to the end.
 And of note, if there is no acne, I recommend washing face and moisturizing twice a day with mild products such as Cetaphil or Dove.